G1OJS/SARK100-Firmware/pages/blogpages/Motivation for changes.md

 permalink: /Motivation-for-changes/
 ---

-**It is possible that the issues discussed below are a result of EA4FRB's firmware being used on a device for which it was not designed.
-The analyser that I have is an 'MR300' which as I understand it is a clone of the original SARK100 device.
-It is also possible that the measurement quality effects discussed below are specific to the hardware that I have.**

-The changes I made to the menus and screens in the G1OJS 01 version is described here [V01-Overview](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware//V01-Overview/) together with a detailed list of changes made.
-The page below describes why I set out on this journey.

 # Artifacts in Frequency Sweeps
 The graph below shows a measurement taken using the V13 firmware via the pcLink Configuration Menu item, using the "raw" command to export bridge voltages from my MR300 analyser.
-I converted these voltages to |Z|, VSWR, R and X using [well-known formulas](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/BridgeVoltagesToImpedance//).
+I converted these voltages to |Z|, VSWR, R and X: ['Converting Bridge Voltages to Impedance'](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/BridgeVoltagesToImpedance//).
 Both the VSWR and R curves show step changes that are clearly artifacts and not representative of the true test load impedance.

 ![Graph showing Z,R,X and VSWR with step changes in VSWR and R visible](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/VSWR%2C%20_Z_%2C%20R%20and%20X%20Test%20Load%20V13.png)